The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Discussion

-Notwithstanding these limitations, our study has several implications both for future research and science policy.
-First, our findings suggest the need to rethink and deepen theories of invention in science and technology.
-Classical theories describe invention as a process of recombination, in which existing components of knowledge are brought together in novel configurations.
-These theories are typically not attentive to the dimensionality of the components brought together.
+Notwithstanding these limitations, our study has several implications.
+First, our findings suggest the need to rethink and theories of invention.
+Classical theories describe invention as a process of recombination, in which existing components of knowledge are brought together in novel configurations, typically without attending to the dimensionality of the components brought together.
 Yet our results suggest that dimensionality of knowledge may be important for shaping both the opportunities for and challenges of recombination.
 Bringing together similar knowledge components but at different levels of dimensionality may, for example, require distinctive creative processes, resulting in qualitatively distinctive inventions.
-Second, our results suggest the opportunity for more exploration of models of higher order structure in other networks of interest in Science of Science.
-While our primary focus was on knowledge networks, several of our analyses pointed to important changes in the topological structure of collaboration networks, with higher order structure becoming more prevalent (though not to the same degree as observed for knowledge networks).
-Theories of invention suggest that social network position is an important determinant of individual creativity, with positions that span holes in social structures being particularly valuable.
-While this view is intuitively attractive, empirical work has produced a myriad of conflicting findings.
+Second, our results suggest the opportunity for more exploration of models of higher-order structure in other networks of interest in Science of Science.
+While our primary focus was on knowledge networks, several of our analyses pointed to important changes in the topological structure of collaboration, with higher-order structure becoming more prevalent (though not to the same degree as observed for knowledge networks).
+Prior work suggests that social network position is an important determinant of individual creativity, with positions that span holes in social structures being particularly valuable \citep{burt2004structural}.
+While this view is intuitively attractive, empirical work has produced a myriad of conflicting findings \citep{obstfeld2005social, fleming2007collaborative}.
 Yet prior work has not considered the possibility that the benefits of spanning a structural hole are contingent on its dimensionality.
 Such a possibility may offer one approach for reconciling these conflicting results.

 \begin{landscape}

 \begin{flushleft} \emph{Notes:} High-level statistics of USPTO and APS computed across the years of interest 1976-2010.
 Subcategory Name corresponds to the NBER subcategory classification name for the USPTO data. \end{flushleft}